CorruptBandit/Save-Image-as-Type/README.md

 ### Changes Made

 - **Optional Host Permissions**: The extension uses optional host permissions, allowing users to grant access only when needed.
-By default, the extension will request permissions on a per-click basis, meaning it will have access only to the site you're currently visiting.
-However, you can choose to allow access to all sites in the extension settings.
+By default, the extension will request permissions on a per-click basis, meaning it will have access the sites required for downloading the image.
+Note if the image is cross-site it will need permissions for each site in the chain.

 - **Minimal Permissions**: This fork opts to use only the `"scripting"` and `"contextMenus"` permissions.
 This means that the extension only has access to the current tab when the user interacts with it, ensuring a more secure experience.